 Philip Pullman and C. S. Lewis: Rival Canons

 A Comic Novel Sequence: Powell's A Dance to the Music of Time

 Bread Loaf School of English (Santa Fe, NM)

 Books and Edited Volumes

 Thomas Hardy's Brains: Psychology, Neurology, and Hardy's Imagination.
 The Theory and Interpretation of Narrative.
-Ohio State UP, forthcoming in 2014.
+Ohio State UP, 2014.
 Details from the publisher.

 Guest editor, Narrative and the Emotions (II).
 Poetics Today 32.2 (Summer 2011).

 Guest editor, Narrative and the Emotions (I).
 Poetics Today 32.1 (Spring 2011).

 Romances of the Archive in Contemporary British Fiction.
 U of Toronto P, 2001.
 Paperback edition, 2003.

 Victorian Renovations of the Novel: Narrative Annexes and the Boundaries of Representation.
 Nineteenth-Century Literature and Culture 15.
 Ed.
 Gillian Beer and Catherine Gallagher.
 Cambridge UP, 1998.
 Paperback edition, 2005.
 NetLibrary information.